dcmartin/open-horizon/SETUP.md

 These instructions are for Debian LINUX, notably Ubuntu and Raspbian.
 Instructions for _macOS_ are TBD.

 ## _Quick Start_
-For Ubuntu 18.04 LTS access host and install pre-requisites and enable `docker` group permissions.
+For AMD64/Ubuntu 18.04 LTS access host and install pre-requisites and enable `docker` group permissions.

 ```
 sudo apt update -qq -y && sudo apt upgrade -qq -y